JOB-PORTAL

 We don’t just consider co-location theoretically. greentech has already developed PV projects to co-location readiness for construction and knows typical pitfalls, dependencies, and success factors from practice.
 This experience directly informs the assessment of feasibility, risks, and sensible variants.

-Technical and economic planning from a single source
+Technical and economic assessment from a single source

-Our teams from Engineering, Project Development, and Origination combine technical feasibility, grid perspective, and economic viability into a consistent overall assessment.
-This reduces interface risks, ensures consistent assumptions, and accelerates coordination.
+Our teams from Engineering, Project Development, and Origination combine technical feasibility, grid perspective, and project economics into a consistent overall assessment.
+This reduces interface risks, ensures consistent assumptions, and accelerates alignment.

 Co-Location Technical and Economic Planning

-If the potential analysis yields positive results, we can also support the further development of your co-location project to construction readiness upon request.
-This implementation service is deliberately presented separately and can seamlessly follow the analysis if needed.
+If the analysis yields a positive outcome, we can also support the further development of your co-location project to ready-to-build upon request.
+This implementation scope is deliberately presented separately and can seamlessly follow the analysis if needed.

 battery energy storage systems bess small